Internships at the Society

 Unfortunately, once an application is submitted, it cannot be amended.
 If additional information is required for your application, a member of our Human Resources team will reach out to you.

-While interns are not eligible for most company benefits, they are eligible to accrue one hour of PTO for every 30 hours worked, participate in our 401(k) program, receive discounts at our Museum and Store and free membership to our gym.
+While interns are not eligible for most company benefits, they are eligible for sick and bereavement leaves, participation in our 401(k) program, and to receive discounts at our National Geographic Store and free membership to our gym.

 Responsibilities vary for each role, but all of our internships are designed to provide a learning opportunity to our students.
 Some interns will work on one project throughout their internship and some will work on multiple smaller projects.
 Interns will have the opportunity to network, receive mentorship, attend meetings and participate in our events.